ryunp/js-closure-abuse/README.md

     0.2ms 100.0% (anonymous function)  @ main.js:26 // this.show(el, queue[offset]);

 As you can see, two extra closures are created and held in memory.
-First is in the method call wrapping the setTimeout function (top of method stack) which is created and called immediately (bound IIFE).
+First is in the method call wrapping the setTimeout function (top of *Method Call Stack*) which is created and called immediately (bound IIFE).
-Second is created in the setTimeout argument (bottom of callback stack).
+Second is created in the setTimeout argument (bottom of *Callback Stack*).
 No bueno.

 ####run_meh()
 #####[Method Call Stack](img/method_invocation_callstacks.jpg)